Become a Lease Genius

 - Any unusual or unreasonable rules or regulations in the addendum that may not be in your best interest.
 Be sure you read all rules and ask for clarification as needed.

-- Get everything in writing!
-It may feel awkward to ask for verbal promises to be put in writing, but you need to protect yourself and ensure everything agreed upon is in writing.
+- Get verbal promises in writing!
+It may feel awkward to ask for verbal promises (from your landlord, realtor, broker, etc.) to be put in writing, but it will protect you and ensure that everything you are agreeing to is legally binding.

 - Get a copy of your lease.
 A landlord is legally required to provide you with one copy of your lease (hard copy or electronic) for free.